Read time 10 minutes

 - Once all the folders containing EML files get listed, select the one you require, and click on the OK button.
 The EML contents are shown on the right-hand side panel.
 Click on the Save button.

 - The next window lets you Define Conversion rule to save specific data from your selected folder.
-If not required, the option “Convert all items” is set by default.
+The option “Convert all items” is set by default if not required.
 Click Next.

 - The Select Destination window allows you to provide a destination path to save the converted PST.
 You can choose between various options to save the data: